2024 Serbian local elections: Bajina Bašta

 There was no election for the municipal assembly of Bajina Bašta in 2024.
-The previous election took place in 2022.
+The previous election took place in 2022, and the next election took place in 2026.

 Ćajetina

 Results of the election for the municipal assembly of Čajetina:

 Sixteen of the candidates elected on Stamatović's coalition list were endorsed by Healthy Serbia.
 The other three were endorsed by the PUPS.

 Three of the four candidates elected on the Čajetina Tomorrow list were endorsed by the Serbian Progressive Party.
 The other was endorsed by the Socialist Party of Serbia.
 Former parliamentarian Đorđe Dabić of the SNS was re-elected from the fourth list position.

 Healthy Serbia leader Milan Stamatović was confirmed for a sixth consecutive term as mayor on 13 July 2024.